anikaTabassumSardar/HarvardCourse-CS50_IntroductionToComputerScience/Week 1 - C/README.md

   - ./hello

 ### Mario (beginner)
-- Takes user input for height and builds a pyramid like the mario game.
+- Takes user input for height and builds a right-leaning pyramid like the mario game.
 - Project file: [marioBeginner.c](marioBeginner.c)
 - Run the following commands:
   - make marioBeginner.c